belastingdienst/opr-paas/docs/user-guide/v1alpha1-conversion.md

 - The following fields are removed from the Paas Capabilities (Paas.Spec.Capabilities):

-    - `enabled` (remove field when enabled for remove Capability when disabled)
+    - `enabled`: Remove field if set to true, or remove Capability when set to false
     - `gitPath`, `gitRevision`, `gitUrl`: Rewrite to custom fields
     - `sshSecrets`: Rename to `secrets`
     - `namespaces`: Rewrite from a list to a map